SYNOPSIS: "The Ambush"

 agent.
 Saunders must enlist her unwilling help to find a German tank even though she

-blames them for not protecting her father.
+blames them for not protecting her father

-REVIEW: With orders not to interfere
+With orders not to interfere

 in local affairs, the squad must ignore a young woman's pleas for help and are unable to